dataBaseError/eclipse-import-projects-plugin/README.md

 When launching Eclipse two commands are available:

-- `-import <root project folder>`
-- `-exit_on_finish`

-The first will cause Eclipse to recursively search the supplied folder for *.project* files and import them into the workspace.
-If they are already present in the workspace, they will be deleted and re-created (hard refresh).
+* **-import \<root project folder\>**: The first will cause Eclipse to recursively search the supplied folder for *.project* files and import them into the workspace.
+If they are already present in the workspace, they will be deleted and re-created (*hard refresh*).

-The second will cause eclipse to exit once it has finished adding and refreshing the projects.
+* **-exit_on_finish**: The second will cause eclipse to exit once it has finished adding and refreshing the projects.
 Usage only make sense to be used in-conjunction with the first.

 ## Example Usage

 ### Linux

-1. Import and open Eclipse
+1. Import and open Eclipse:

         ./eclipse -console -noSplash -data ~/workspace -import ~/eclipse-import-projects-plugin

-2. Import and exit Eclipse once the project has been imported.
+2. Import and exit Eclipse once the project has been imported:

         ./eclipse -console -noSplash -data ~/workspace -import ~/eclipse-import-projects-plugin -exit_on_finish

 ## Development and Deployment